Jerinov Grič

 Jerinov Grič ([jɛˈɾiːnɔu̯ ˈɡɾiːtʃ]) is a small settlement in the hills southwest of Vrhnika in the Inner Carniola region of Slovenia.

+Name

+The name Jerinov Grič literally means 'Jerina's hill'.
+Jerina is a relatively common surname in Slovenia, and it is most frequently found in central Slovenia.

 History

 The remnants of a Roman wall are located in Jerinov Grič.
 The name of the adjacent village of Prezid (literally, 'before the wall') reflects this.

+Jerinov Grič was administratively separated from Zaplana in 2002 and made an independent settlement.
+Further adjustments were made to the boundaries of the settlement in 2016.